Baby Buggy Bunny: Plot

 Later, Bugs is trying to watch TV but gets static interference on the screen.
 Hearing a buzzing noise in the bathroom, Bugs peeks in there and finds Finster is shaving, smoking a cigar, and sporting a tattoo reading: Maisie, Singapore, 1932.
-Bugs is suspicious.
+Bugs then becomes very confused and suspicious.
 Suddenly, the TV comes back on, and a brief news clip about the bank robbery and an APB for the robber is shown on screen; all this finally makes Bugs realize what is happening.
-Sneakily, Bugs turns off the TV and looks around for Finster, who is climbing a bookshelf in the living room to retrieve the money bag.
+Sneakily, Bugs turns off the TV and looks around for Finster, who is climbing a bookshelf in the living room to once more retrieve the money bag.

-He plays rough with Finster, exaggerating his "baby care."
+Bugs then plays rough with Finster, exaggerating his "baby care."
 He puts the robber in a washing machine to clean him up after he supposedly has played with "the dirty money."
 Upon removing Finster, who was still soaped up from the machine, Bugs tosses him to the ceiling.
-When he hits the floor, and Bugs picks him up, Finster tries to stab him with a butcher knife but misses and stabs himself in the rear.
+When Bugs purposefully misses him and Finster hits the floor, Bugs picks him up and Finster tries to stab him with a butcher knife, but misses and stabs himself in the rear.
 Rather than crying over his pain, Finster instead murmurs inaudible obscenities, causing Bugs to spank him; each hand-to-posterior connection knocks a weapon from the robber's person.

-Bugs ties Finster up with ropes in a basket and leave him and the money at the police station with a note, similar to what Finster did with him.
-Finster does not take it well, throwing a wild temper tantrum while being locked up in a baby-sized playpen in the State Prison, angrily claiming his innocence and that he has been framed.
-Bugs ends the cartoon, telling the angry bank robber, "Don't be such a crybaby.
-After all, ninety nine years isn't forever."
+Bugs then finally ties Finster up with ropes in his basket and leaves him and the money at the police station with a note, similar to what Finster did with him.
+Finster does not take it well, throwing a wild temper tantrum while being locked up in a baby-sized playpen in his cell in the State Prison, angrily claiming his innocence and that he has been framed.
+Bugs ends the cartoon, telling the angry bank robber from the barred window, "Don't be such a crybaby.
+After all, 99 years isn't forever."